kjhealy/kieranhealy.hugo/content/blog/avoiding-pies.markdown

 {{% figure src="/files/misc/debt-piecharts.png" link="/files/misc/debt-piecharts.png" caption="Pie charts of student debts by percent of all borrowers and percent of all debt." %}}

 As you probably know, the perceptual qualities of pie charts are not great.
-In a single pie chart, it is usually harder than it should be to compare the sizes of a pie chart's wedges, especially when there are more than a few wedges and when there are a number of wedges reasonably close in size.
+In a single pie chart, it is usually harder than it should be to estimate and compare the values shown, especially when there are more than a few wedges and when there are a number of wedges reasonably close in size.
 A [Cleveland dot plot](http://uc-r.github.io/cleveland-dot-plots) or a bar chart is usually a much more straightforward way of comparing quantities.
 When comparing the wedges between two pie charts, as in this case, the task is made harder again as the viewer has to ping back and forth between the wedges of each pie and the vertically oriented legend underneath.

 There's an additional wrinkle, too.
 The variable broken down in each pie chart is not just categorical, it's also ordered from low to high.